Pen-y-Fan/gofpatterns/README.md

 ### 4. PHP Stan

-PHPStan has been also been included as a dev dependency, this will run static analysis tests.
+PHPStan has been also been included as a dev dependency, this will run static analysis.

 **Windows OS**: